rskanchi/Resources/Notes/GitHub_Issues.md

 After fetching the changes, you have two options: merging or rebasing.

-### Merging (Recommended for Most Cases)
+### Merging (Recommended but may prompt a Warning)

-Merging creates a new "merge commit" that combines your local changes with the remote changes.
+Merging takes the changes from the remote branch and creates a new commit on your local branch that merges them with your uncommitted local work; like a new "merge commit" that combines your local changes with the remote changes.

 **Steps:**

-1. Ensure you are on the branch you want to update (e.g., `main` or `master`).
+- Ensure you are on the branch you want to update (e.g., `main`).
-2. Execute one of the following commands:
+- Execute one of the following commands:

   * `git merge origin/main` (If you have already done a fetch)
-    * `git pull origin main` (This combines fetch and merge into one command)
+  * `git pull origin main` (This combines fetch and merge into one command) - **Note:** This command might show a warning about how to reconcile divergent branches.
+To be explicit, you can use:
+    * `git pull --no-rebase origin main` (Explicitly performs a merge)

-    * Replace `main` with the appropriate branch name if needed.
+  * Replace `main` with the appropriate branch name if you're working on a different branch.

-### Rebasing (For a Cleaner History)

-Rebasing rewrites your local branch's history by placing your commits on top of the latest remote commits.
-Use this if you want a linear history and understand the potential risks.
+**Understanding the `git pull` Warning:**

+Git often suggests being explicit about how to handle divergent branches when using `git pull` without specifying `--rebase` or `--no-rebase`.
+This is to ensure you understand whether you want to merge (the default) or rebase.
+Using `--no-rebase` explicitly tells Git you want to perform a merge, which is the default behavior if no option is specified.

+### Rebasing (Making Your Work Look Like It Happened After)

+Rebasing takes your local commits and temporarily moves them aside.
+Then, it updates your local branch with the latest changes from the remote.
+Finally, it puts your commits back on top of those new changes.
+This makes it look like your work happened *after* the remote work.

 **Steps:**

-1. Ensure you are on the branch you want to update.
+-  Ensure you are on the branch you want to update.
-2. Execute the following command:
+-  Execute the following command:

     ```bash
     git rebase origin/main